magic-YuanTian/Selective-Prompt-Anchoring/README.md

 1. The user prompt (+ alreadly generated tokens)
 2. The prompt with anchored tokens masked (+ already generated tokens)

 Then, SPA compares the two logit distributions and adjusts the final probabilities, where the influence of anchored text is increased.
-Below figure demonstrates the high-level idea:
+The following figure demonstrates the high-level idea:

 ![spa](https://github.com/user-attachments/assets/cbeeb203-5619-4c3c-bb48-6ff572048103)